American Studies

 *NOTE: This list of eligible courses is not exhaustive and some courses may not be offered every year.
 Please visit the CSUS website for more information.

-To see our full list of American Studies courses offered in 2023-2024, please go to our website at the Centre for the Study of the United States, at the Munk School of Global Affairs & Public Policy here: https://munkschool.utoronto.ca/american-studies
+To see our full list of American Studies courses offered, please go to our website at the Centre for the Study of the United States, at the Munk School of Global Affairs & Public Policy here: https://munkschool.utoronto.ca/american-studies

 American Studies Courses